min2ha/ukwa-site/content/target/60415/index.en.md

   "start_date": "2018-01-18T09:00:00Z"
 }

-# SCEMFA: Slade Centre for Electronic Media in Fine Art

 SCEMFA is a research group at the Slade School of Fine Art.
 SCEMFA opened in 1995 and for the past 15 years has provided the opportunity for leading artists to focus on research into Electronic Media and Fine Art, contributing to debate on a national and international level for events, exhibitions, broadcasts, collaborations and online.